Limit-Theory-Redux/ltheory/engine/lib/phx/src/ui/hmgui/README.md

 prop.font: ["NovaMono", 14]
 ```

+### Property group

+Any property that has a prefix in the name separated with "." can be accessed as a group property.
+See [Property mapping](#property-mapping) for details.

+Example: all properties from the section above can be treated as a members of the **prop** group.

 ### Property mapping

 This feature is used for automatically transferring a property value from one element to another.
 Let's take a `button` element as an example.
 The `button` element internally contains a `text` element that expects `text.font` and `text.color` properties.
 To preserve the benefits of Immediate Mode UI definition, properties cannot be set directly on an element.
-Instead, we define ("register") special variables that can be accessed from LuaJIT, and map these variables to the various properties of elements.
+Instead, we register special variables that can be accessed from LuaJIT, and map these variables to the various properties of elements.

 In our `button` example, we first register `button.text-font` and `button.text-color`, then we map these to the corresponding `text` properties of `button`.
 Imagine we have defined a `button` element in Lua:
 ```lua